Self-Consistent Modelling of Neutrino Production in Turbulent Black Hole Coronae: Multi-messenger emission from NGC1068

-The resulting multi-messenger spectra are plotted in Fig.~\ref{fig:proton_photon_neutrino_stat}, which shows that the observed IceCube neutrino flux is satisfactorily reproduced by this standard set of parameters, and that it remains consistent with the $\gamma$-ray constraints.
+The resulting multi-messenger spectra are plotted in Fig.~\ref{fig:proton_photon_neutrino_stat}, which shows that the observed IceCube neutrino flux is satisfactorily reproduced by this standard set of parameters and that it remains consistent with the $\gamma$-ray constraints.
 This is a notable result that supports previous semi-analytical estimates.
 Note that Fig.~\ref{fig:proton_photon_neutrino_stat} includes two different IceCube reconstructions of the neutrino signal \citep[see][]{abbasiseyfert2025,abbasiEvidenceNeutrinoEmission2025}.
 The first (pink) corresponds to a phenomenological fit assuming a simple power-law spectrum, while the second (purple) is obtained under the assumption of a disk-corona emission model presented by \citet{muraseHiddenCoresActive2020,2021ApJ...922...45K}.
 Since the disk-corona model spectrum provides a more physically motivated comparison with our model than a generic power-law, we focus on the latter (purple) dataset.
 We aim to show that a standard corona parametrisation produces neutrino emission comparable to IceCube reconstructed spectra, such that a direct comparison with the IceCube error bands is therefore sufficient, and we do not perform a likelihood fit.

 The stationary proton spectrum (inset of Fig.~\ref{fig:proton_photon_neutrino_stat}) is relatively flat and the integrated energy density lies close to the background plasma pressure.
-Both features arise from the self-regulation induced by the back-reaction of accelerated protons on the turbulent cascade.
-A cutoff appears at a few tens of TeV, corresponding to the energy at which photohadronic losses become dominant over acceleration (see Fig.~\ref{fig:timescales}).
+Both features arise from the self-regulation induced by the backreaction of accelerated protons on the turbulent cascade.
+A cut-off appears at a few tens of TeV, corresponding to the energy at which photo-hadronic losses become dominant over acceleration (see Fig.~\ref{fig:timescales}).
 The associated neutrino spectrum (red curve in Fig.~\ref{fig:proton_photon_neutrino_stat}) reflects the underlying proton distribution.
 The $pp$ component is approximately flat and dominates at low energies ($\sim 1$–$100$ GeV).
-At higher energies ($\sim 1$–$30$ TeV), neutrino production is dominated by photohadronic ($p\gamma$) interactions, highlighting the crucial role of the coronal X-ray photon field, as noted in earlier studies.
+At higher energies ($\sim 1$–$30$ TeV), neutrino production is dominated by photo-hadronic ($p\gamma$) interactions, highlighting the crucial role of the coronal X-ray photon field, as noted in earlier studies.
 Protons at tens of TeV efficiently produce neutrinos in the $3$–$30$ TeV range observed by IceCube, making the $p\gamma$ threshold a natural explanation for the characteristic neutrino energies.

 Figure~\ref{fig:proton_photon_neutrino_stat} also shows that \texttt{Turb-AM3} reproduces the main features of the coronal X-ray spectrum, arising from inverse Compton scattering of disk photons by thermal electrons.
 For typical coronal conditions \citep{rybickiRadiativeProcessesAstrophysics1979}, the X-ray luminosity spectrum expected from thermal Comptonization can be approximated as